weatherlink/v2-api/_pages/api-response.md

 ## Weather Observation Data API Response Structure

 API responses for weather observation data follow the same format regardless of the type of weather station.
-However, there are some minor structural differences between current condition data and historic, also known as "archive", data.
-These minor differences are discussed in the outline below.

 A weather observation data response is composed of the following components: